Foreign Earned Income Exclusion – Form 2555 [Updated For Tax Year 2020]

 Special Cases that Prevent Bona Fide Residence

-- Treaties: Some income tax treaties made between the United States and other countries may prevent you from passing the bona fide residence test.
+- Treaties.
+Some income tax treaties between the U.S. and other countries may prevent you from passing the bona fide residence test.
 However, this will not happen automatically.
-In order to determine whether a given tax treaty prevents you from passing the bona fide residence test, you will need to consult the provisions of the treaty carefully.
+In order to determine whether a given tax treaty prevents you from passing the bona fide residence test.
+You will need to consult the provisions of the treaty carefully.

 Can You Be a Bona Fide Resident for Part of the Year?

-Once you are able to pass the bona fide residence test for a one or more entire tax years, the period for which you are considered a bona fide resident may extend into a portion of two additional tax years.
-Specifically, the IRS will consider you to have been a bona fide resident from the time you established the residence until the time you abandon it.
+Once you are able to pass the bona fide residence test for one or more entire tax years, the period for which you are a bona fide resident may extend into a portion of two additional tax years.
+Specifically, the IRS will consider you to be a bona fide resident from the time you establish the residence until the time you abandon it.

 Can You Leave the Country at All as a Bona Fide Resident?

 You can still be considered a bona fide resident of a foreign country for the purposes of the Foreign Earned Income Exclusion even if you leave the country at times during the year.
 However, it must always be clear that you have an intention to return to a foreign country without unreasonable delay.
 The IRS will review the circumstances to determine if any trips you have taken during the tax year will prevent you from passing the bona fide residence test and claiming the Foreign Earned Income Exclusion.

 If your employer reassigns you to another post before you have met the requirements of the bona fide residence test for a given tax year, it may or may not affect your ability to pass the test.
 In general, as long as you move directly from one post to the other outside the United States and you meet all other requirements, you have a good chance of passing the bona fide residence test.
 However, if you return to the United States while waiting for reassignment, it is likely that you will not be able to pass the bona fide residence test.